-I used to think that it was just me who often found a number of attractions abroad disappointing, after being on social media almost all the time.
+I used to think that it was just me who often found a number of attractions abroad disappointing after being on social media almost all the time.
 But no, there really are places that are too good to be true in photos!

 7. Ilabas ang calculator!

-Not only do I deal with different colours, texture and even shapes of money when I travel abroad, I also have to deal with completely different price points.
+Not only do I deal with different colours, textures, and even shapes of money when I travel abroad, I also have to deal with completely different price points.
 That means consulting my trusty phone calculator (if not Google) every time I spend on something.